 ResponsibilitiesMechanical & Structural Design Engineering // Systems Engineering and Verification // Manufacturing and Production

-As a mechanical design engineer, I was a member of a team responsible for delivering Ocado’s latest modular, lightweight and cost-optimised “grid”, the structural element of an ASRS which stores totes (inventory bins) within a cubic volume, and provides a track surface for robots running on top of the grid that deposit and retrieve totes.
+As a mechanical design engineer, I was a member of a team responsible for delivering Ocado’s latest modular, lightweight and cost-optimised “grid”, the structural element of an ASRS which stores totes (inventory bins) within a cubic volume, and provides a track surface for robots running on top of the grid to deposit and retrieve totes.